kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ## Outlook

-The method also allows for poorly chosen hyperparameters to converge really fast.

-Using our method for adaptive learning rates we demonstrate that popular optimizers such as SGD, Adam, Nestrov can significantly increase their performance.
+I showed that a new gradient-based method for adaptive learning rates can significantly increase the performance of popular gradient descent optimization algorithms such as GD, GDM, NAG or Adam.

+Not only do these optimizers equipped with the adaptive learning rate converge much faster, in most cases they also get much closer to the global minimum in the experiments.

+In a next step, this method should be used in the training of a larger machine learning model to better assess its actual performance.

 <!-- Links -->